 The study also determined that the puncture and pressurization used in discograms increased patients’ risk of clinical disc issues.2

-Annulograms, in contrast to discograms, are much gentler on spinal discs, and the test is painless.
-The goal of the annulogram is also to determine whether spinal discs have annular tears, however, unlike discograms, annulograms are focused on determining whether these tears have caused the spinal discs to leak.
+Annulargram™, in contrast to discograms, are much gentler on spinal discs, and the test is painless.
+The goal of the Annulargram™ is also to determine whether spinal discs have annular tears, however, unlike discograms, Annulargram™ are focused on determining whether these tears have caused the spinal discs to leak.

 The reason for this is because most back or neck pain is caused by the nucleus pulposus leaking out from the inner part of the spinal disc, causing irritation and inflammation in the disc’s annulus as well as in surrounding nerves.

-After this, fibrin is injected into each disc containing annular tears that have caused discs to leak, in order to seal and heal the discs.
+After this, Fibrin, an FDA-approved substance that is used off-label, is injected into each disc containing annular tears that have caused discs to leak, in order to seal and heal the discs.

-Although annulograms are similar to discograms in its goal and process, this is not a standalone test, but an important part of the Discseel® Procedure.
+Although Annulargram™ are similar to discograms in their goal and process, this is not a standalone test, but an important part of the Discseel® Procedure.

 Apply today and find out if you’re a candidate for this life-changing procedure.